-When making a jeow (a sauce or dip) the first step is to place items in the embers of the burner to soften the ingredients (such as garlic and chillis) so that they mash more easily in the mortar and pestle and — just as essentially — give the ingredients that amazing smoky flavour.
+When making a jeow (a Lao relish, dip or dipping sauce), the first step is to place the ingredients, such as garlic and chillies, in the embers of the burner to soften them so that they mash more easily in the mortar and pestle and — just as essentially — give the ingredients that amazing smoky flavour.

 At home, if you have an electric stove (my condolences), buy one of those portable gas stoves and use that to roast your vegetables.
 If you have a gas stove, just remove the grate over the burner, lay down some tin foil, and cook over the open flame — like I’m doing here.
 If you want to go all out, use a BBQ.

-The second important item is the mortar and pestle.
+Your second important tool is the mortar and pestle.
 There is no substitute and Joy says that you just can’t replace the mortar and pestle with a food processor or blender.
 The action of the mortar and pestle “releases flavours in a way a food processor or blender can’t copy,” he assures us.